 The study found insufficient evidence for: saturated and polyunsaturated fatty acids; total fat; alpha linolenic acid; meat; eggs; milk.

-So if my critics were steeped in the science as they claim, they could only have concluded in their letter to the Deans of all the Medical Schools and the media that my advice was completely compatible with the most rigorous science currently available.
+If my critics were steeped in the science as they claim, they could only have concluded in their letter to the media that my advice was compatible with the most rigorous science currently available.
 And that I’m correct to argue that there is no evidence that a high-fat diet causes anything.